Man of Constant Sorrow: Charts

-Soggy Bottom Boys
+Soggy Bottom Boys Version

-A notable cover, titled "I Am a Man of Constant Sorrow", was recorded by the fictional folk/bluegrass group The Soggy Bottom Boys from the film O Brother, Where Art Thou?.
-The producer T Bone Burnett had previously suggested the Stanley Brothers' recording as a song for The Dude in the Coen brothers' film The Big Lebowski, but it did not make the cut.
-For their next collaboration, O Brother, Where Art Thou?, he realized that the song would suit the main character well.
-The initial plan was for the song to be sung by the film's lead actor, George Clooney; however, it was found that his recording was not up to the required standard.
+A notable cover, titled "I Am a Man of Constant Sorrow," was recorded by the fictional folk/bluegrass group The Soggy Bottom Boys in the film O Brother, Where Art Thou?.
+Film producer T Bone Burnett had previously suggested the Stanley Brothers' recording as a song for The Dude in the Coen brothers' film The Big Lebowski, but it did not make the cut.
+For their next collaboration on O Brother, Where Art Thou?, he realized that the song would suit the main character well.
+The initial plan was for the song to be sung by the film's lead actor, George Clooney.
+However, it was found that his recording was not up to the required standard.
 Burnett later said that he had only two or three weeks to work with Clooney, which was not enough time to prepare Clooney for the recording of a credible hit country record.